jaishvapatel/django-project/README.md

 # Quick Install
-You should have at least basic django and django-rest framework experience to run django-scms.
+You should have at least basic django and django-rest framework experience to run django-project.
 We test only in PostgreSQL database.

 ### Create a virtual environment